 Anthurium Besseae: All About Growth Rate

-However, its short height is well compensated by rich green, velvety venations that will enhance the plant’s overall decor.
+However, its short height is well compensated by rich green, velvety venations that enhance the plant’s overall decor.

-The Anthurium Besseae’s leaves are much similar to Crystallinum in leaf size, shape, and texture; hence, many growers fail to differentiate between the two plants.
+The Anthurium Besseae’s leaves are similar to Crystallinum in leaf size, shape, and texture; hence, many growers fail to differentiate between the two plants.

 A single leaf may reach 20-30″ in length and develop deep crystal veins running throughout the leaf.